 The most common type of sleep apnea, Obstructive Sleep Apnea, is caused by blockages or obstructions in your airway, which causes breathing to stop.

 Genetically, the size of your neck, throat, tonsils, and adenoids can narrow your airway.
 As you age, the likelihood of developing sleep apnea increases.
 If you are a smoker, your upper airway is more likely to be inflamed and retain fluid, which increases your chances of developing sleep apnea.

 No—not all snorers have sleep apnea.
 If you are a simple snorer, you do not experience periods throughout the night where your breathing stops.
 If you are experiencing simple snoring, then lifestyle factors such as weight gain, alcohol consumption, sleeping on your back, and smoking could be the culprit.

-However, if your snoring is waking you up at night gasping for air or if you experience excessive daytime sleepiness, then take our sleep apnea test and talk to your doctor to see if sleep apnea is the reason behind your snoring.
+However, if your snoring is waking you up at night gasping for air or if you experience excessive daytime sleepiness, then take our free sleep apnea test and talk to your doctor to see if sleep apnea is the reason behind your snoring.